In memory of Tim “Salty” Brown

 Fire in the hole!

-I seem to remember when they got enough room, they brought in a bulldozer with a larger bird, I think it was a Chinook.
+I remember when they got enough room, they brought in a bulldozer with a larger bird, I think it was a Chinook.
 I believe it was during this time; the building of the LZ, that Roxie was hit in the arm with some shrapnel from one of the explosions.

 Recon began patrolling in the direction whence the NVA Lt. and his men had come.
 As it turns out, we had set up camp not far from an enemy bunker complex.